 A top suggestion is to spend a little extra money feeding your dog a higher-quality diet.
-(Check out our dog food recommendations for large dogs here.)
-Why?
+(Check out our dog food recommendations for large dogs) Why?

 Cheap dog food is the equivalent of junk food for humans.
 It includes poor-quality ingredients and lots of filler that may keep your dog full but don’t have much nutritional value.

 If you aren’t already aware of the health problems that people who eat too much junk food can face, check out the documentary “Super Size Me.”
 Dogs can suffer many of the same health problems, and shedding is one more side effect of eating a low-quality diet.

 Another way to reduce how much your dog sheds is to keep them on a flea and tick preventative, such as Seresto or Frontline Plus.
-Flea infestations can cause intense itching, and the more your German Shepherd scratches themselves, the more loose hair they’ll kick out of their fur and into the air of your home. flea and tick preventative
+Flea infestations can cause intense itching, and the more your GSD scratches themselves, the more loose hair they’ll kick out of their fur and into the air of your home.

 One overlooked cause of itching in dogs is food allergies.
-If your vet has ruled out fleas or skin problems, food allergies may be causing your German Shepherd to be itchier than usual.
+If your vet has ruled out fleas or skin problems, food allergies may be causing your dog to be itchier than usual.
 Some ingredients that are more likely to cause allergies in dogs include grains, corn, beef, and chicken.

 While there are limited ingredient commercial diets on the market, you might also choose to cook for your dog at home so you can see exactly what ingredients are going into their food.
-Check out our recommendations on the best homemade dog food recipes
+Check out our recommendations on the best homemade dog food recipes here.

-stress can cause shedding?
+Did you know that stress can cause shedding?
 You may have noticed that your hair falls out more when you’re stressed out, and the same can happen to your dog.
 If your German Shepherd isn’t getting enough exercise or mental stimulation, boredom can lead to stress which can lead to shedding.

-interactive dog toys can help keep your German Shepherd entertained when you have to leave them alone.
-These interactive dog toys can keep your dog’s brain engaged and help reduce boredom and stress. #2 – Visit Your Vet Regularly
+While nothing beats a long walk or a run at the dog park, interactive dog toys can help keep your German Shepherd entertained when you have to leave them alone.
+These puzzle toys can keep your dog’s brain engaged and help reduce boredom and stress.

 Some health conditions, such as hypothyroidism, can cause excessive shedding.
 Visiting the vet at least once a year can help catch serious health conditions before they become worse.
 Not only can this potentially reduce how much your German Shepherd sheds, but it can improve the length and quality of their life.